Introduction

 Renders as:

-Make a task list by including square brackets [ ].
-Mark a task as complete by adding an x.
+Make a task list by including square brackets [ ]

 - [ ] Item one